pazoudav/CoasterDex/documents/idea_and_planning/idea_and_plan-presentation.md

 - single domain/class with high variability
 - only one instance of each item present in the dataset
-- compare possible advantages of CNN approach on smaller scale datasets with high demand on time performance
+- compare possible advantages of CNN approach on smaller scale datasets with high demand on time and storage (model and feature representation) performance

 ---